-The information in this section comes from the IPEDS Graduation Rate Survey (GRS).
-For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary.
+The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).
+For complete instructions and definitions of data elements, see the IPEDS GRS instructions and glossary on the 2003 Web-based survey.
+Please provide data for fall 1997 cohort if available.